Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 I admit, when Logitech announced a kid-friendly washable keyboard, I was mildly enthused.
 A keyboard…that you could wash?
 How preposterously useful, especially when considering the filth that our typing mechanisms pick up after just a few months of use.
 This makes it much easier to clean a keyboard without worrying about circuits and such.
 What a novel idea, just wash that grime, dust, and spilled coffee right out.
 After all, the best keyboard for a child is one that can handle nearly any spill.

-In fact, that’s exactly how the Washable Keyboard K310 is to be employed.
-The full-size keyboard uses raised keys that connect ever so briefly with the main board so that water can easily go under the keys.
+That’s exactly how the Washable Keyboard K310 is to be employed.
+The full-size keyboard uses raised keys that connect ever so briefly with the mainboard so that water can easily go under the keys.
 Such a design allows users to commit any office crime and get away with it unscathed…so long as they wash it themselves, or promise to hold the keyboard while the owner restrains the hose.
 It’s certainly ingenious, just like the keyboard you’ll see in our reviews of the Microsoft All-In-One media wireless keyboard, Logitech G915, and the Apple Magic Keyboard with numeric keypad.

 There are two slight misgivings about the K310.
 The first is the fairly weak shoulder flaps to raise the keyboard slightly on an incline.
 They fall off very easily when washing or under stressful child-filled conditions.
 One bang and one or both arms will fly away, never to be seen again.

-The other hits more close to home for purchasers expecting to use the keyboards for their clumsy selves: the keys are too low profile.
+The other hits closer to home for purchasers expecting to use the keyboards for their clumsy selves: the keys are too low profile.
 They have a lot of bounce, which feels excellent, but minimal give.
 It’s the closest thing to typing on a flat surface a keyboard can get, which is not particularly comfortable.
-For kids or for some quick typing, it’s perfectly fine.
+For kids or some quick typing, it’s perfectly fine.
 But to employ full-time is a major stretch.
 Still, it’s a quiet keyboard that could be used for gaming, too.

 Of course, that is the Washable Keyboard K310’s function: easy to clean, excellent for kids, and a keyboard that simply works.
 It fulfills all three of those requirements perfectly.
 No keyboard except the K310 should be placed in children’s hands.
 This is what we need in schools.